 This post contains affiliate links.
 By making a purchase I will receive a small commission at no additional charge to you.
 Thank you for your support!

-The book has a basic pattern and pages upon pages of ways you can customize your look.
-One of the styles I loved the most had an embroidered neckline, and I was thrilled to be able to try out my embroidery functions on my new “old” Huskavarna Viking sewing machine.
-After a bit of research, I discovered that I needed embroidery files with HUS capability for my machine.
+The book has a basic tunic pattern and pages upon pages of ways you can customize your DIY tunic dress.
+One of the styles I loved the most had a beautiful embellishment done by machine embroidery around the neckline.
+I was thrilled to be able to try out my embroidery functions on my new “old” Huskavarna Viking sewing machine.
+After a bit of research, I discovered that I needed machine embroidery design files with HUS capability for my machine.
 Refer to your manual to find out what kind of file you need as it is different for each machine.

 The design took about 15 minutes to stitch and I had a lot of fun watching it come together, it is rather mesmerizing!